python3statement/python3statement.github.io/_practicalities/intro.md

 # Why all that ?

-You might wonder why all thi, it's 2016 already, so how come all these issues ?
+You might wonder why all this, it's 2016 already, so how come all these issues ?
 Python 3 has been out for 8+ years now !

 Well there are many reasons to this,